ITPNYU/BigScreens/Big-Screens-2016-Syllabus.md

 ##### Homework:
 - Set up a blog / site for your project (you may add a category to an existing blog).
 Each week, you should post documentation of project progress to your site.
 [Link to it from here.](https://github.com/ITPNYU/BigScreens/wiki/Big-Screens-2016-Projects)
-- Set-up your Google Drive folder (1 per team) and share it with mimi.yin@nyu.edu
+- Set-up your Google Drive folder (1 per team) and share it with bigscreensdrive@itp.nyu.edu
 - Prepare 100 11520x1080 images for IAC in 2 weeks.
 Scaling up by 2x still looks fine.
 - [Column Layout](http://itp.nyu.edu/varwiki/BigScreens/Columns)
 - [Tech Specs and Approaches To Consider](https://github.com/ITPNYU/BigScreens/wiki/100-Images:-Approaches-To-Consider)